 The majority of your audience will have an account on a social media platform.
 Targeting them with useful content can increase your likes, shares and followers and even generate online reviews, which then increases your online visibility.

 The more you have going online for your brand, the easier people will find you and engage with you online.

 Long-tail Keywords are one of the most important things when it comes to SEO.
 Long-tail keywords are specific keywords and phrases that your audience is most likely to search.

 You want it to be as specific as possible in order for your audience to find exactly what they are looking for, they are what distinguishes you from your competitors.

 For example, if your company sells computers, it’s more than likely you won’t rank on the first page if your key is just “computers”, but if you specify your keyword to something like “Corsair One i160 gaming computer” then it is easier for your page to rank first on that search.

 Long-tail keywords help the communication between your product/service and your consumers by giving them exactly what they searched for and making it easy for them.

 Blogging offers tremendous value to customers, potential customers, and cold traffic by offering valuable insights into a subject you’re passionate and knowledgeable about.

-Blogging asserts a sense of credibility onto your business.
-You are providing free knowledge to your audience to keep them engaged, while showing them how knowledgeable you are.
+Blogging asserts a sense of credibility for your business.
+You are providing free knowledge to your audience to keep them engaged while showing them how knowledgeable you are.